The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 The spawner will produce a squad of AI units in place.
 This is comparable to the spawning of a player in how the units are produced.
 If obstructed, a message is displayed to the killfeed ro inform the player that AI units were obstructed.

+### Scripting

+AI spawners are scriptable from with a script or mode brain.
+Stored within the spawner are squad definitions which can be used to override the properties of another spawner.